 1: A Woman's Parliament 9: Power Play 2: World Cup Soccer 10: Meeting of the Sun 3: Memories of Sargent Avenue 11: Adam Beach 4: Woven Together 12: Coffee Ceremony 5: O Kanata 13: Harry Lehotsky 6: Memories of Ellice Avenue 14: A Man Called Intrepid 7: Bill Norrie: Legacy of Leadership 15: Zoohky 8: Remembering the Roller Rink

-It is possible to explore the murals on your own, but the information provided on the guided tour about the details within the murals, their meanings, the history of the subjects, and the stories of the creation of the murals makes the experience much richer.
+It is possible to explore the murals on your own.
+This free self-guided audio tour may help.
+The information provided on the guided tour about the details within the murals, their meanings, the history of the subjects, and the stories of the creation of the murals makes the experience much richer.
 Still, there were several murals we simply passed by on the two-and-half hour tour.
 Our guide said there are just too many murals in the area to talk about each and every one.
 She was, however, willing to answer any questions we asked about them.

 We covered a small section of the West End in our walking tour.
 There are many more murals to found in the larger community.
 The West End Biz website has a mural map.
 The Murals of Winnipeg website is devoted to showcasing murals throughout the entire city.